-Advocacy and support for adults living with (or suspected of living with) FASD, who are currently involved in the justice system
+Advocacy and support for adults living with (or suspected of living with) FASD who are experiencing current justice involvement

 FASD Action Hall

-Participation in FAH results in clients having a better understanding of FASD and their personal strengths which contributes to an independent healthy lifestyle.
+Participation in FAH can result in individuals having a better understanding of FASD and their personal strengths.

 How to apply

 - Call CJHS at 403-266-4566.

 - https://canfasd.ca/algorithm/ (medication algorithm)

 Alex has been coming to the Calgary John Howard Society (CJHS) since he was 16, when the Fetal Alcohol Spectrum Disorder (FASD) he lives with led him to legal troubles.
 “I’m still trying to learn how FASD affects my life.”
 Read more